three whys of Exodus

 An outline of Exodus depicting the narrative (Ex 32-34) between the design (Ex 25-31) and the building of the tabernacle (Ex 35-40).

-3. Why is the description of the tabernacle broken by Exodus 32-34?
+3. Why is the description of the Tabernacle broken by Exodus 32-34?

 For this answer, we must first look at the broader context (Exodus 19-40) and then specifically explain these three ‘interruptive’ chapters (Exodus 32-34).